March 21, 2020 Update.

 Be Fearful When Others Are Greedy and Greedy When Others Are Fearful (Warren Buffett)

-If you are an individual, collar your portfolio like the pros collar their portfolios after this 390% S&P gain and 320% for the Dow Jones and 600% for the NASDAQ.
-Don’t be too avaricious and get caught long equities when the bottom drops out of the stock market again as it suddenly did from September through December, 2018, lopping a quick 520 points (20%) off the S&P and a near 5000 points off the Dow from its highs before recovering when the Federal Reserve panicked and backed off its policy of raising interest rates and reducing the Fed balance sheet reduction (Quantitative Tightening).
+If you are an individual, collar your portfolio like the pros collar their portfolios after this 390% S&P gain, 350% for the Dow Jones and incredible near 600% gain for the NASDAQ.
+Don’t be too avaricious and get caught long equities when the bottom drops out of the stock market again as it suddenly did from September through December, 2018 lopping a quick 520 points (20%) off the S&P and a near 5000 points off the Dow from its highs before recovering when the Federal Reserve panicked and backed off its policy of raising (normalizing) interest rates and reducing the Fed balance sheet (Quantitative Tightening).
 The market didn’t rally in 2019 on favorable corporate revenue or earnings prospects.
 S&P earnings were flat in 2019.
 It didn’t rally on a better US growth or GDP outlook.
-It rallied on continued easy money and massive monetary stimulus (QE).
-Instead of raising rates 3 times in 2019 as it said it would, the Fed lowered rates 3 times.
-It also added $400 bil into the economy (stock markets) from QE stimulus and added $500 bil to support the wobbly Repo market.
+It rallied on continued easy money and massive monetary stimulus (Quantitative Easing-QE).
+Instead of raising interest rates 3 times in 2019 as it said it would, the Fed lowered rates 3 times.
+It also added $400 bil into the economy (stock market?) from QE stimulus and added $500 bil to support the,thirsty wobbly Repo market.
 The European ECB, Japan BOJ and China PBC also backed off normalizing their interest rates for fear of causing a recession.
-These four central banks have collectively added (printed out of thin air) over $18 tril of stimulus since 2009.
-They are afraid to stop medicating the stock and bond markets for fear of a crash and recession.
+These four central banks have collectively added (printed out of thin air) over $24 tril of stimulus since 2009.
+They are afraid to stop medicating the stock and bond markets at while the economy is at full employment and all-time market highs for fear of a stock market crash and recession.